Researchers say studies show the vitamin supplement can reduce the risk of asthma attack by 50 percent. Here’s why.

 “Vitamin D can boost immune responses to viruses that trigger asthma attacks, while simultaneously dampening down harmful inflammatory responses,” Adrian Martineau, PhD, a clinical professor of respiratory infection and immunity at Queen Mary University and a lead researcher on the study, told Healthline.

-According to the U.S. Centers for Disease Control and Prevention (CDC), more than in the United States have asthma.
+According to the U.S. Centers for Disease Control and Prevention (CDC), more than

 About 8 percent of American adults and 8 percent of children under 18 have from the condition.